lambdalisue/vim-fall/README.md

-# 🍂 fall.vim
+# 🍂 fall

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![vim help](https://img.shields.io/badge/vim-%3Ah%20fall-orange.svg)](doc/fall.txt)

-Fall (_fall.vim_) is an abbreviation for "Filter All," another fuzzy finder designed for Vim and Neovim and implemented in [Denops].
+Fall (_vim-fall_) is an abbreviation for "Filter All," another fuzzy finder designed for Vim and Neovim and implemented in [Denops].

 **Alpha version.
 Please note that any changes, including those that may be